chrisbg69/Angular-Blog-App/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Live version of the app

+You can view live demo of the project on `AWS` - [link to AngularBlogApp](http://angularblogapp-env.dmz2nbknvg.us-east-2.elasticbeanstalk.com/)